 | Factory visit access | Direct — production floor visible anytime | Managed — intermediary controls access |

-| After-sales support | Direct — factory archives specs, can re-order matched pieces | Dependent on intermediary relationship continuing |
+| After-sales support | Direct — factory archives specs, matched re-orders | Dependent on intermediary relationship continuing |

 | MOQ flexibility | Negotiated directly with factory | May be inflated to justify intermediary involvement |

-| Total project cost | Lower — fewer correction cycles, better specification compliance | Higher when correction costs are included |
+| Total project cost | Lower — fewer correction cycles | Higher when correction costs are included |

 On a 60-room Ghana hotel project with a furniture budget of $120,000, an intermediary margin of 15 percent represents $18,000 in additional cost.
 The correction cost of a single mismanaged specification error — one container of incorrectly produced furniture requiring re-shipment — runs $8,000 to $20,000 depending on the error scope and container count.
 Factory direct sourcing eliminates both the margin and the correction risk.
 The decision is not just about price — it is about who controls the specification.

-Industry trade fairs.
 MOBITURK (the Turkish hospitality furniture exhibition) and IMOB (the international furniture fair in Turkey) are the primary venues where genuine Turkish hotel furniture manufacturers exhibit.
 Factory representatives at these fairs can show production floor photographs, describe their production capacity with specifics, and provide references from completed hotel projects.
-Intermediaries also exhibit at these fairs — but they are easier to identify in person, where direct questions about production floor location and capacity produce vaguer answers than those from genuine manufacturers.
+Intermediaries also exhibit — but they are easier to identify in person, where direct questions about production floor location and capacity produce vaguer answers.
+Turkish hotel furniture production is geographically concentrated in Kayseri, Bursa, İzmir, and Istanbul’s industrial zones.
+A procurement trip to Kayseri — Turkey’s primary furniture manufacturing hub — provides direct access to factory gates rather than showrooms.
+According to Turkey’s Investment Office sector data, Kayseri accounts for a significant share of Turkey’s total furniture export value, with a high concentration of hotel and contract furniture production.

-References from completed Ghana hotel projects.
 Developers who have completed hotel projects in Ghana have already navigated the factory direct vs intermediary question.
-A direct approach to hotel operators in Accra asking which furniture suppliers they used — and whether they worked factory direct — produces recommendations that have been validated by completed project delivery.
+A direct approach to hotel operators in Accra asking which furniture suppliers they used — and whether they worked factory direct — produces recommendations validated by completed project delivery.
+A legitimate procurement agent is not the same as an intermediary — they represent the buyer’s interests, facilitate factory access, and charge a defined management fee rather than a product margin, preserving factory direct economics while providing coordination support.

 The most expensive factory direct verification failure is discovering that a supplier is an intermediary after the production order has been placed.
 At this point, the developer has paid a deposit, the production timeline has started, and replacing the supplier means losing the deposit and restarting the procurement process from scratch — adding 8 to 12 weeks and significant cost to a timeline that was already planned.
 Front-load the verification process.
 Every hour spent on supplier verification before the order is placed saves days of correction work after it.

 The most effective factory direct sourcing process approaches two or three manufacturers simultaneously with a complete BOQ — not sequentially after one declines or underperforms.
 Parallel outreach produces comparable quotes on identical specifications, reveals which manufacturers ask the right clarifying questions (a sign of production literacy), and compresses the supplier selection timeline.
-A manufacturer who responds to a complete BOQ with a detailed, itemised quote referencing the specification is demonstrating factory capability.
+A manufacturer who responds with a detailed, itemised quote referencing the specification is demonstrating factory capability.
 A manufacturer who responds with a round-number estimate without referencing the specification details is estimating — not quoting — and is likely an intermediary.

-A complete factory direct brief for a Ghana hotel project covers: room type breakdown with floor plans or dimensioned layout drawings showing furniture placement; item-level specification for every piece in each room type — substrate, surface finish code, edge banding specification, internal layout for casegoods, foam density and fabric grade for upholstered pieces, hardware by cycle count; material references in RAL, NCS, or named material codes that allow the factory to source accurately and produce samples that match the design intent; construction phase information — whether all rooms complete simultaneously or in phases; and logistics requirements — destination port (Tema), preferred Incoterms (FOB or CIF), and whether third-party pre-shipment inspection is required.
+A complete factory direct brief for a Ghana hotel project covers: room type breakdown with floor plans or dimensioned layout drawings; item-level specification for every piece — substrate, surface finish code, edge banding, internal layout for casegoods, foam density and fabric grade for upholstered pieces, hardware by cycle count; material references in RAL, NCS, or named material codes; construction phase information — simultaneous or phased; and logistics requirements — destination port (Tema), preferred Incoterms, and whether third-party pre-shipment inspection is required.
+When this brief is shared with two or three factories simultaneously, the responses reveal which suppliers are genuinely direct manufacturers — a factory that responds with a line-item quote referencing the BOQ specification and noting where clarification is needed is demonstrating production literacy.

-The certification documentation that a factory direct relationship enables you to request includes: material-level certificates from the factory’s raw material suppliers — MR-MDF emission class certificates from the board supplier, foam density and CMHR compliance certificates from the foam mill, Martindale test certificates from the fabric mill.
+Material-level certificates from the factory’s raw material suppliers — MR-MDF emission class certificates from the board supplier, foam density and CMHR compliance certificates from the foam mill, Martindale test certificates from the fabric mill.
 These are not documents the furniture manufacturer generates — they are documents the manufacturer receives from their supply chain and passes to the buyer.
 A factory that cannot provide supply chain certificates is either not sourcing to the specification they claim or does not maintain the documentation discipline that production compliance requires.

-Factory direct sourcing is also not the right model for very small supplementary orders — individual replacement pieces, accessory items, or small quantities of additional pieces after the main order is complete.
-Factories that produce large-scale hotel projects typically have minimum order values that make small supplementary orders uneconomical on a direct basis.
+Factory direct sourcing is not the right model when the developer does not have the time or internal resource to manage the coordination responsibilities it requires.
+It is also not the right model for very small supplementary orders — individual replacement pieces or small quantities where factory minimum order values make direct procurement uneconomical.
 For these situations, working through a procurement agent who aggregates multiple small orders, or sourcing locally for items that can be matched locally, is more efficient than a direct factory approach.
-For the full framework of how to evaluate and verify suppliers before committing to any sourcing model — factory direct or otherwise — the hotel furniture supplier reviews turkey guide covers the verification process that applies regardless of sourcing model.

 A factory owns and operates production facilities — they employ workers, control machinery, generate technical drawings, and make production decisions.
 A trading company sources from factories and acts as a commercial interface between the buyer and production.
 The distinction matters because factories provide direct production accountability, faster problem resolution, and access to production documentation that trading companies cannot match.
 For Ghana hotel projects where production errors are expensive to correct, working with a factory rather than a trading company consistently produces better outcomes.